 Initial checks will be applied to ensure that we understand the data you have supplied; this will be done as soon as possible and we will then let you know whether we are able to proceed.
-In some cases we will need to check our understanding of your data but we will seek to keep the number of queries to a minimum by focussing only on issues material to the results.
+In some cases, we will need to check our understanding of your data but we will seek to keep the number of queries to a minimum by focussing only on issues material to the results.

-When the processing of your data is complete, we will send you a "data report", summarising the assumptions and mappings that we have applied to your data, and office-specific results.
-These office-specific results will cover each individual year and each period for which data is submitted.
-You will be asked to review the data report and the results to ensure that we have not misinterpreted your data.
+When the processing of your data is complete, we will send you a "Data Contributor Report", summarising the assumptions and mappings that we have applied to your data, and office-specific results.
+You will be asked to review the Data Contributor Report and the results to ensure that we have not misinterpreted your data.

-Once data collection is deemed complete, the CMI will produce aggregated ("all offices") results for each calendar year and for each quadrennium.
+Once data collection is deemed complete, the CMI will produce aggregated ("all offices") results.
 These results will be available to all CMI subscribers; as will commentary on key features contained in a Working Paper.

-The CMI may also make high-level results available more widely, for example via articles in The Actuary magazine or presentations open to all members of the IFoA.
+The CMI may also make high-level results available more widely, for example via blogs, articles in The Actuary magazine or presentations open to all members of the IFoA.